 We often see from medical journals that moderate alcohol consumption is actually beneficial to one’s diet.
 It is even recommended by some doctors and other experts to promote healthy living.
-In a gout patient’s case however, alcohol consumption is a huge no. Alcohol, especially beer, interferes with the natural excretion of uric acid from the body.
+In a gout patient’s case, however, alcohol consumption is a huge no. Alcohol, especially beer, interferes with the natural excretion of uric acid from the body.
 Alcohol is high in purines and dehydrates the body, contributing to high uric acid levels in the body.

 3. Heavy Exertion

 Normal exertions of the body like exercise are essential in reducing gout attacks and in promoting a healthy lifestyle.
 It is one of the most vital aspects of healthy living.
 However, when the body is subjected to too much heavy activity, the body reacts by temporarily increasing the already high uric acid in the body.
 This could mean another gout attack for a gout patient.
-Exercise only in a reasonable pace and intensity.
+Exercise only at a reasonable pace and intensity.
 Do not strain the joint areas too much as they are the targets of gout attacks.
-Joint strains, like unnecessary running or too much exertion of force on the knees and elbows is not helpful to a gout patient’s welfare.
-Minimize unnecessary strain on the joints the you will be good to go.
+Joint strains, like unnecessary running or too much exertion of force on the knees and elbows, is not helpful to a gout patient’s welfare.
+Minimize unnecessary strain on the joints you will be good to go.

 4. High Fructose Level in the Body